MemoriesJ/KAMG/README.md

 ## Config files

-For quickly repeat our experiments results, the config files will also be
+For quickly repeat our experiments results, the config files will also be available soon from this repository.

 To simply run the codes, you should